MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scalar-data-types/null-values.md

 |&nbsp;|&nbsp;|&nbsp;|

 ## Null expression in filter

-If an expression in the context of the filter operation such as in the [where operator](../whereoperator.md) returns null, the expression will be coalesced to `false` (see the note above regarding the change in the result of null comparison expressions between EngineV2 and EngineV3).
+If an expression in the context of the filter operation such as in the [where operator](../whereoperator.md) returns null, the expression will be coalesced to `false`.
+In EngineV2, a null comparison expression returns boolean result.
+In EngineV3, any comparison expression returns `null`.

 Example: